Electronics Production

 I started with a visual inspection.

-Overall the board seemed fine so I proceed with the programing.
+Overall, the board seemed fine, so I proceeded with the programming.

 4- Programming

-In order to program the programmer fabricated, I make use of a hardware called UsbASP.
-Extracted from Thomas Fischl's website he describes it as:
+In order to program the fabricated programmer, I made use of a hardware called UsbASP.
+Extracted from Thomas Fischl's website, he describes it as:

 "USBasp is a USB in-circuit programmer for Atmel AVR controllers.
 It simply consists of an ATMega88 or an ATMega8 and a couple of passive components.
 The programmer uses a firmware-only USB driver, no special USB controller is needed."